Farishanif/PempekROV/README.md

 # PempekROV

 This repo contains the proteus 8 simulation w/ all the library and arduino code for our submarine project.
+There are 3 people in this team with interchangeable position, but mainly focuses on:

+MUHAMMAD FARISHANIF WIDYONO (Programming and Device Building) MUHAMMAD FATIH FAHROJI (Schematics and Programming) RACHMAN HANAFI (Device Building and Programming)

 How to use?
 1. Extract all the files inside this repo to your pc